-SAE J2788 provides the specific minimum equipment requirements for the recovery/recycling of HFC-134a that has been directly removed from and intended for reuse in mobile air-conditioning systems, as well as recovery/recycling and system recharging of recycled HFC-134a.
+SAE J2788 provides the specific minimum equipment requirements for the recovery/recycling of HFC-134a that has been directy removed from and intended for reuse in mobile air-conditioning systems, as well as recovery/recycling and system recharging of recycled HFC-134a.
 These specifications are aimed at ensuring the system will be able to provide the same level of performance and durability with recycled refrigerant as new refrigerant.
+Recycled refrigerant for recharging and transfer shall be taken from the liquid phase only.
 All technicians should be familiar with the requirements set forth by SAE in this standard.